ashwinisvmx/sahi_pro_setup_files/Readme.txt

 After installing Sahi pro in the location "\auto\sahi_pro" do the following:

+Copy the file "testrunner.sh" & "testrunner.bat" to the location "auto\sahi_pro\userdata\bin"

 Copy the file "flex.json" to the location "\auto\sahi_pro\config\accessor_metadata"

 Copy the file "donot_download_urls.txt" to the location "\auto\sahi_pro\userdata\config"